To participate in leagues, please

 General League Info

-Leagues include a leaderboard, reports and a built-in email/text chat feature.
+• Leagues include a leaderboard, reports and a built-in email/text message board.

-poolsbyround can send league invitations by email, text, chat message etc.
+• poolsbyround can send league invitations by email, text, message etc.

 If your league ends in a tie, the tiebreaker entry that is closest to the total points scored in the last game of the pool, wins the league.

-League members still compete on the overall pool leaderboard on the home page as well as their own league leaderboard.
+League members still compete on the All Players pool leaderboard on the home page as well as their own league leaderboard.

 Poolsbyround's leagues offer the ultimate pick'em game strategy.
 When using the default settings, the site is designed to balance the value of each pick.